Content Licensing and Monetization for Game Publishers

 The Goal of Inbound Licensing

-Ultimately, the end goal from an inbound license perspective for a company is to maximize the revenue generating potential from each piece of licensed content; and when companies are faced with this seemingly overwhelming level of complexity it’s hard to keep track of all potential opportunities.
+Ultimately, the end goal of inbound licensing is to maximize the revenue-generating potential from each piece of licensed content, however when companies are faced with this seemingly overwhelming level of complexity, it’s hard to keep track of all potential opportunities.

-Unless they have their license agreements broken down to the most granular detail in a systematic way, providing them an unprecedented level of visibility of what they’ve licensed in and what they’re associated financial obligations are.
-If they don’t have that support structure in place there is bound to be missed opportunities for further monetization or even inaccurate license/royalty payments.
+Unless they have their license agreements broken down to the most granular detail in a systematic way, providing them an unprecedented level of visibility of what they’ve licensed in and what their associated financial obligations are, there are bound to be inaccurate license/royalty payments and missed opportunities for further monetization.